andrew/ultimate-awesome/README.md

 - [awesome-chess](https://github.com/hkirat/awesome-chess) - Chess!.
 - [awesome-mesh](https://github.com/moarpepes/awesome-mesh) - This is a list for mesh networking: Documentation, Free Software mesh protocols, and applications.
 A mesh network is a network topology in which each node relays data for the network.
 All mesh nodes cooperate in the distribution of data in the network.
 - [awesome-model-compression-and-acceleration](https://github.com/sun254/awesome-model-compression-and-acceleration) - A list of awesome papers on deep model ompression and acceleration.
+- [free-for-life](https://github.com/wdhdev/free-for-life) - A massive list including a huge amount of products and services that are completely free!.
 - [awesome-universal-rendering](https://github.com/brillout/awesome-universal-rendering) - Awesome resources about server side sendering (SSR), static rendering, pre-rendering, static site generators (SSG).
 - [data-matching-software](https://github.com/J535D165/data-matching-software) - A list of free data matching and record linkage software. .
 - [mind-bicycles](https://github.com/pel-daniel/mind-bicycles) - List of future of programming projects.